ggez/ggez/docs/BuildingForEveryPlatform.md

 ```

 Then, when the executable is run, it will look in `lib/` relative to the executable location for shared objects along with wherever the system says it should look.

+Note that distributing your own libSDL2.so will still fail if the user has a significantly different of `glibc` than you do.
+If anyone comes up with a good way to build everything statically with musl it would be interesting to be able to do that.

 # Mac